-The shape of John Wesley’s call and ministry were profoundly impacted by his upbringing, including his mother’s rigid approach to raising children.
+The shape of John Wesley’s call and ministry was profoundly impacted by his upbringing, including his mother’s rigid approach to raising children.
 The spiritual heritage of Puritanism, with its emphasis on discipline and personal religious affections, and of Anglicanism, with its sacramental orientation, made its way to Wesley originally through his parents.
-One event in particular marked his sense of vocation—the saving of his life from a fire at the Epworth rectory in 1709.
-After this experience, he was regarded as providentially set apart for God, and he referred to himself as a “brand plucked from the fire.”
+One event in particular marked his sense of vocation and being called out to ministry—the saving of his life from a fire at the Epworth rectory in 1709.
+After this experience, he was regarded by many as providentially set apart for God, and Wesley often referred to himself as a “brand plucked from the fire.”

-His education as a young boy continued at Charterhouse School in London, where Wesley struggled to understand the meaning of Christian faith.
+His education as a young boy continued at Charterhouse School in London, where Wesley struggled to understand the meaning of Christian faith and wrestled with his own assurance of salvation.
 From there he moved on to Oxford in 1720 where he continued his studies and by 1728 became both a teaching fellow and ordained priest.
 It was during his life as a young man that Wesley came to understand Christianity as a spiritual religion, not simply a moral one.
 Reading Thomas a Kempis’ The Imitation of Christ helped him understand faith as both fides (belief) and fiducia (a personal, hearty trust).
 William Law’s Christian Perfection and Serious Call to a Devout and Holy Life were also influential on John Wesley early on.

 The Birth of Methodism